 Prone Rows for Muscle Strength

-Depending on the severity and reason for your neck pain, a physical therapist for MD neck pain therapy in Baltimore will recommend certain stretches.
+Depending on the severity and reason for your neck pain, a physical therapist will recommend certain stretches.
 Lie facedown on your bed or other comfortable surface.
 Your face should be in the corner so you can dangle arms off both sides.
 Row with your arms upward, bending the elbows and then squeezing shoulder blades together, but don’t move your head.
 Try one or two sets of 20 repetitions, and add light weight if it is too easy.